cumbof/chopin2/README.md

 List of standard arguments:
 ```
---dimensionality    -- Dimensionality of the HDC model (default 10000)
+--dimensionality    -- Dimensionality of the HD model (default 10000)
 --levels            -- Number of level hypervectors
 --retrain           -- Number of retraining iterations (default 0)
 --stop              -- Stop retraining if the error rate does not change (default False)